cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script creates an alias
+this script prints hello 'the current user name'